 Our Providers are interactive and solution-focused.
-Our therapeutic approach is to provide support and practical feedback to help clients effectively address personal life changes and challenges.
-We integrate complementary methodologies and techniques to offer a highly personalized approach tailored to each client.
-With compassion and understanding, we work with each client to help them build on their strengths and attain the personal growth they are committed to accomplishing.
+Our therapeutic approach is to provide support and practical feedback to help you effectively address personal life changes and challenges.
+We integrate varied methodologies and techniques to offer a highly personalized approach tailored to each client.
+With compassion and understanding, we work with you to help you build on your strengths and attain the personal growth you are committed to accomplishing.

-What to Expect During Different Types of Therapy
+What to Expect During Therapy / Types of Therapy

-What happens in sessions can depend on the type of treatment—and many therapists combine elements of different approaches.
+What happens in sessions can depend on the type of treatment.
+Many therapists combine elements of different approaches.
+Each of our therapists will create a treatment plan that is unique to each client, based on the client's needs and goals.

 Cognitive Behavioral Therapy